How to Sell Your House Without a Realtor in California (2026 Guide)

 • You need to sell on a specific timeline

-Option 2: Sell Directly to a Cash Buyer
+What About Selling Directly to a Cash Buyer?

 The other way to avoid a realtor is to sell directly to a company or investor that buys houses for cash.
 This is a different model entirely — there's no listing, no showings, no MLS, and no commissions on either side.